zalando/zalando-howto-open-source/README.md

 - Include a TODO list to invite potential contributors, citing specific needs/bugs/etc.
 - Include badges
 - If possible, include screenshots and demo videos
-- Include a note ("this is in beta") if the project is still in active development
+- Include a note (“this is in beta”) if the project is still in active development

 ####Don't:
 - Refer to Zalando specifics, such as internal teams and processes